ndming/GS-2M/README.md

 <summary><span style="font-weight: bold;">Additional settings to change the behavior of train.py</span></summary>

 - `--material`: enable material decomposition as part of training, default to `False`.
-- `--reflection_threshold`: control how sensitive multi-view photometric variations to the detection of smooth surfaces.
+- `--reflection_threshold`: control how sensitive multi-view photometric variations are to the detection of smooth surfaces.
 We suggest setting to `1.0` or greater for diffuse surfaces, and less than `1.0` for reflective surfaces.
 - `--lambda_smooth`: if there are not enough reflection clues, increase this parameter to propagate correctly identified roughness.
 - `--lambda_normal`: if the reconstructed mesh is not water-tight, increase this parameter to fill the gaps.
 - `-r`: downscale input images, recommended for high resolution training data (more than 1k6 pixels width/height).
 For example, `-r 2` will train with images at half the resolution of the original.
-- `--masks`: the name of the directory containing masks of foreground object.
+- `--masks`: the name of the directory containing masks of the foreground object.
 For the directory structure shown above, the option shall be specified as `--masks masks`.
 Note that, by default, the code will pick up the alpha channel of the GT images for foreground masks if they are RGBA.
-However, training will prioritize `--masks` over alpha channel if they both co-exist.
+However, training will prioritize `--masks` over alpha channel if they co-exist.
 - `--mask_gt`: even with `--masks` or the alpha channel from input images, training would still perform with unmasked RGB as GT.
 To mask them out and fit Gaussians to the foreground object only, add this option.
-This is especially useful for reconstructing objects from scenes with overwhelming background.
+This is especially useful for reconstructing objects from scenes with overwhelming background details.

 </details>